guantinglin/PicCollage-ML-Quiz/People_segmentation/README.md

 # Description
-This model demonstrated the performance of ShelfNets on the person segmantation tasks
+This model demonstrated the performance of ShelfNets on the people segmantation tasks

 # How to run
 ## Setup